yunnysunny/grunt-pages/README.md

 #### layout
 Type: `String`

 The [jade](https://github.com/visionmedia/jade) or [EJS](https://github.com/visionmedia/ejs) layout template used for each post.
 The post metadata will be stored in a `post` object to be rendered in the layout template.
+Posts also have access to other posts via the `posts` array, and know about their `currentIndex` within the array so that they can optionally create navigation to nearby posts.
 [Here](https://github.com/CabinJS/grunt-pages/blob/master/test/fixtures/integration/input/target2/layouts/post.jade) is an example post layout template.

 **Note: you can run grunt-pages with the `--debug` flag set to see all the data passed to templates for rendering**.

 #### url
 Type: `String`

 The URL of each post.
 The URL string takes variables as parameters using the `:variable` syntax.
 Variables specified in the URL are required in each post's metadata.
 URLs ending with a trailing `/` will generate posts as index.html files inside of the URL's folder.
+Parsed posts are cached in the `.grunt/grunt-pages` folder to improve build time.

 ### Options